N. Irish utility bucks UK trend by cutting power prices

 Other British suppliers are expected to impose their own increases after SSE said that its main cost drivers were higher network charges and mandatory government social and low-carbon schemes, which are different in the Northern Irish market.

-Power NI, part of Viridian Group VRD.UL, said that reduced global commodity prices and increased efficiencies had enabled it to reduce its prices.
+Power NI, part of Viridian Group, said that reduced global commodity prices and increased efficiencies had enabled it to reduce its prices.

 "I don't know how SSE is buying its electricity.
 We are buying in the single (all-Ireland) market and we have been able to make the cuts because of the drop in gas and coal prices," a Power NI spokeswoman said.